 EDAS regularly focuses on a few key policy and practice themes to inform its work programme, communications and events.
-In recent years these have related to Internationalisation, Innovation and Skills.
-These foci bring together policy makers and practitioners from across the public, private and third sectors to explore these topics in a collaborative and open manner.
+Focussing on these themes offers the opportunity to bring together policy makers and practitioners from across the public, private and third sectors to explore these topics in a collaborative and open manner.

 Utilising our extensive policy and practitioner network, EDAS has established an Inclusive Growth Community of Practice (CoP).
 The CoP will allow policy makers and practitioners to explore how best to deliver activities that promote this key government objective.
-More information on the Community of Practice is available on its own blog page, where regular updates on the subject and events will be updated.
-EDAS will also be delivering related CPD training.
-This initiative is aligned with the Government's Scottish Centre for Regional Inclusive Growth.
+The Scottish Government is supporting this work linking to the Scottish Centre for Regional Inclusive Growth.
+Upcoming events will focus on Community Wealth Building and Business Engagement.
+A further event will explore the implications of ‘Green New Deal’ type approaches for economic development in Scotland.

-As more of the economic development agenda is guided by city, growth and industry deals, EDAS is exploring the implications for policy and practice in Scotland.
-An event is being undertaken in partnership with the IED to consider the lessons from England, whilst another event will consider the lessons for Scottish industrial policy in the context of national and international experiences.
+As more of the economic development agenda is guided by area focussed growth deals, EDAS is exploring the implications for policy and practice in Scotland.
+As part of this theme we are collaborating with the Scottish Futures Trust to consider the lessons for Scottish infrastructure and related policy in the context of national and international experiences.